 Cost of Tickets at Highclere Castle?

-Tickets to tour both the castle and gardens are £20.50 for adults, £13 for children 4-16 years old and £19 for seniors, students, and disabled visitors.
-Alternatively, you can buy a family ticket (which covers two adults and two children) for £57.
+Tickets to tour both the castle and gardens are £22.50 for adults, £14 for children 4-16 years old, and £21 for seniors and students, and £19 for disabled visitors.
+Alternatively, you can buy a family ticket (which covers two adults and two children) for £63.

 Finally, there is also the option to have afternoon tea which needs to be pre-booked.
-This normally includes a sit-down afternoon tea with champagne in the Coach House.
-But due to the pandemic, this includes an afternoon tea picnic basket with champagne.
+This can be a sit down afternoon tea in the Coach House or an afternoon tea picnic basket with champange.
 You can sit at a table or on the lawn (bring a blanket or cushion).
 The picnic afternoon tea serves 2 persons and you can add this option to your ticket for an additional £60.
 Includes a standard afternoon tea option as well as vegetarian or gluten-free options.
 Because of the included champagne, children are not allowed to participate.

 Specialty guided tours and events like the yearly Easter Egg Roll, book talks, and Christmas Gala all have their own special charges.
 Check the Highclere website for details.